dccircuit/IGME-235-Fall-2020/exercises/framework_exercise.md

 10. Save and load the page in a web browser.
 Notice how the link looks now?

-11. Let's add another icon to our **Help** button, go back to the fontawesome site, and now search for "**help**", a large number of results comes back for this simple search term, but we'll pick the "question-circle".
+11. Let's add another icon to our **Help** button, go back to the fontawesome site, and now search for "**help**", a large number of results comes back for this simple search term, but we'll pick the solid "question-circle".
 Once again, click on the icon and get the code from the "Start Using This Icon" button.

 12. Back in VS Code, find our help button and add the code to the front of our text: